1968 TOUR of AUSTRALIA & JAPAN (September - October 1968)

 Landing in Japan on October 1, The Monkees were greeted by a reported 10,000 fans at the Tokyo International Airport.
 Death threats had also been received, and as a result, security around the group was tightened during their stay in Japan.
 The first concerts took place in Tokyo on October 3 and 4, where The Monkees played three shows at Budokan Hall.
 The tour moved to Kyoto for a concert at Kokusai Hall and closed with performances at Festival Hall in Osaka on October 7 and 8.
 The Floral provided instrumental support during the solo spots.
 After the Japanese shows were completed, the original quartet would not perform together again in concert until 1986.

 In Japan, one of the concerts was filmed (most likely during the two day, three concert stay at Budokan Hall in Tokyo on October 3 and 4, 1968) and later broadcasted on Japanese television.
 This recording, however, has never been officially released.
-The audio of it (straight from the video) does exist as a bootleg (portions of which can be heard below in YouTube clips, complete with Japanese introductions), but the video footage is presumed lost.
+The audio of it (straight from the video) does exist as a bootleg (portions of which can be heard below in YouTube clips, complete with Japanese introductions), but the video footage is presumed lost or destroyed.

 The Far East tour of 1968 was extremely successful for The Monkees.
 Even though their popularity was beginning to fade in the United States, these concerts were a critical and commercial triumph.
 As the group prepares to leave Japan and return home, their new single, "Porpoise Song (Theme from Head)" enters the Billboard Hot 100.
 Their first (and only) feature film, Head, will premiere in New York City on November 6.